hawtio/hawtio/hawtio-plugin-examples/groovy-shell-plugin/readme.md

     install -s mvn:io.hawt/groovy-shell-plugin/1.5-SNAPSHOT/war

-(substribute 1.5-SNAPSHOT with the version of choice)
+(substitute 1.5-SNAPSHOT with the version of choice)